arthurhammer/arthurhammer.de/_posts/2023-06-04-frame-grabber-acquired.md

 I definitely did not want to betray that trust.

-At the same time, the app would change.
-That is a given.
+At the same time, the app would change, that is a given.
 First, I guessed Frame Grabber would stop being free and switch to a subscription-model to recover the acquisition investment and increase profits.
-Second, I knew there is a good change that the app and its features would significantly change.
+Second, I knew there is a good chance that the app and its features would significantly change.

 The first point is fine I figured: Users constantly urge me to charge for the app outside of donations.
 Going subscription would not be a problem.